omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [[LispyScript|http://lispyscript.com/]] A JavaScript with Lispy syntax and Macros.
 * [[Sibilant|http://sibilantjs.info]] JavaScript with a lisp.
 * [[Ham|https://github.com/jameskeane/ham-script]] looks very similar to Javascript at first, but offers (hopefully) many useful features
+* [[GorillaScript|http://ckknight.github.com/gorillascript/]]  Compile-to-JavaScript language designed to empower the user while attempting to prevent some common errors

 #### JavaScript Extensions